Highlights from Announcements 11/5/18

-More information about the bill appears in this support letter submitted by the Council of Graduate Schools, of which Cornell is a member.
+More information about the bill appears in this support letter on S.3584 submitted by the Council of Graduate Schools, of which Cornell is a member.
 Interested graduate/professional students can find Senate email addresses at the U.S. Senate contact webpage.

 Molecular Biology and Genetics Associate Professor Chris Frommereceived the Faculty Mentor of the Year Award at the Southern Regional Education Board (SREB) Institute on Teaching and Mentoring, having been nominated by a Cornell mentee.

 During remarks at the award presentation, it was said that Fromme “exemplifies what it means to be a caring, supportive, and motivating advisor,” whose mentorship style is flexible and tailored to the needs of each individual student mentee.